MPLS Division: Confirmation of DPhil Status - Checklist for Students

 - Draft/prepare confirmation work following department requirements, which should include a brief written report about your research achievements to date and timetable for submission.

-- Submit confirmation work to supervisor(s) for review
+- Submit confirmation work to all members of your supervisory team for review, allowing sufficient time for review and feedback

 - Complete any relevant forms (including GSO.14.MPLS form) and submit to (relevant department contact)